Noncommissioned Officers’ Mess, Bealeton, Virginia, August 1863. Library of Congress

 History and Social Science Standards of Learning for Virginia Public Schools

-- USI.9 The student will apply social science skills to understand the causes, major events, and effects of the Civil War by
+USI.9 The student will apply history and social science skills to understand the cause, major events, and effects of the Civil War by

-- USI.9 The student will apply social science skills to understand the causes, major events, and effects of the Civil War by
+USI.9 The student will apply history and social science skills to understand the cause, major events, and effects of the Civil War by

 Your message has been submitted.